unders/resto/readme.markdown

 ## Description:

-Resto aims to simply working with web services
+Resto aims to simplify working with web services.

-A complete reference is available at http://rubydoc.info/gems/resto
+Documentation is available at http://rubydoc.info/gems/resto

 ## Compatibility